tushar5526/tushar5526.github.io/content/til/how-to-create-an-ubuntu-usb-install-medium.md

 Ubuntu is my favorite operating system, and as I run it on my laptop,
-I can use the "Startup Disk Creator" which comes pre-installed wit Ubuntu.
+I can use the "Startup Disk Creator" which comes pre-installed with Ubuntu.

 The app is super simple:
 - choose an ISO image